Updated May 13, 2020

 2. Set a budget before you shop

-As you prepare to apply for an auto loan, figure out what you can afford.
+Figure out what you can afford.
 Look at your monthly budget, your expenses and your savings goals, then determine how much you can pay for a car each month without sacrificing other financial goals.
 In addition to your monthly payment, consider the costs of auto insurance, maintenance and repairs.

 3. No haggling or dealership tricks